hgenru/nose-showtestsdoc/README.md

 nose-showtestsdoc
 =================

-Nosetests plugin to show short test docstring
+Nosetests plugin to show short test docstring.
+Not recommended for use with other plug-ins.

 Usage
 ------
-Use:

     $ nosetests --show-tests
-Not recommended for use with other plug-ins